 Fellow Prismo cap

 The custom cap has a pressure-actuated valve.
-It simply screws onto the bottom of the AeroPress chamber instead of the original cap, with the reusable metal filter placed in the cap.
+It screws onto the bottom of the AeroPress chamber instead of the original cap.

-The pressure actuated valve stays sealed until you press down, allowing you to hold your brew in the AeroPress chamber.
+The pressure actuated valve stays sealed until you press down.
+This holds your brew in the AeroPress chamber.

-Combined with a “no drip seal”, you can brew a full immersion without inverting your AeroPress.
+Combined with a “no drip seal”, you can brew a full immersion coffee without inverting your AeroPress.